MSUSEL/msusel-ssp-manager/README.md

 Once bootstrap finishes, you can see the database in your browser at localhost:8529.
 The username is root and the password is changeme.
 Select the BRON database. <br />

-The BRON DB container must be added to the docker network that we are created:
+The BRON DB container must be added to the docker network that we previously created:
 ```
 docker network connect ssp_network brondb
 ```